FChia11/gradstudent/content/project/wine/index.md

 ---
 title: Evolution in the Wine Industry - A Patent Mining Approach
-summary: A narrative and empirical exploration of wine patents.
+summary: An empirical exploration of wine patents.
 date: '2024-07-01'
 tags:
 - Patents